radareorg/radare2-book/rasm2/assemble.md

 ## Assembler

+Assembling is the action to take a computer instruction in human readable form (using mnemonics) and convert that into a bunch of bytes that can be executed by a machine.

+In r2, the assembler and disassembler logic is implemented in the r_asm API, and can be used with the pa and pad commands from the commandline as well as using `rasm2`.

-`rasm2` can be used from the command-line to quickly copy-paste hexpairs that represent a given machine instruction.
+Which can be used to quickly copy-paste hexpairs that represent a given machine instruction.
+The following line is assembling this mov instruction for x86/32.

 ```
 $ rasm2 -a x86 -b 32 'mov eax, 33'
 b821000000
 ```

 Apart from the specifying the input as an argument, you can also pipe it to rasm2:

 ```
 $ echo 'push eax;nop;nop' | rasm2 -f -
 5090
 ```

-Both rasm2 and radare2 are using RAsm plugin to write bytes using `wa` command.
+As you have seen, rasm2 can assemble one or many instructions.
+In line by separating them with a semicolon ;, but can also read that from a file, using generic nasm/gas/.. syntax and directives.
+You can check the rasm2 manpage for more details on this.

+The pa and pad are subcommands of print, which means that they will only print (assembly or disassembly).
+But if you want to actually write the instruction you may want to use wa or wx (with the bytes appended)

 The assembler understands the following input languages and their flavors: x86 (Intel and AT&T variants), olly (OllyDBG syntax), powerpc (PowerPC), arm and java.
 For Intel syntax, rasm2 tries to mimic NASM or GAS.

 There are several examples in the rasm2 source code directory.
 Consult them to understand how you can assemble a raw binary file from a rasm2 description.

 Lets create an assembly file called `selfstop.rasm`:

 ```asm
 ;
 ; Self-Stop shellcode written in rasm for x86